FaustoLira/FaustoLira/README.md

 - [Degrees granted to women from 1970 to 2012.](https://github.com/FaustoLira/percent_bachelors_degrees_women_usa)
 **Objective:** Provide visualizations to support campaigns promoting women's advancement in universities and the workforce by highlighting gender gaps in bachelor's degree completion.
 **Technical Components:** Developed a dashboard with line charts on gender gap trends using Matplotlib and Seaborn, optimizing visual clarity and effectiveness.
 **Impact:** Highlighted Engineering and Computer Science as the most challenging fields for female inclusion, enabling the government to design more targeted and cost-effective interventions.
 **Visuals:** Multiple linecharts arranged in a matrix of subplots.

 ### Solving business problems using SQL queries

-- [Analyzing CIA Factbook data using SQL](https://github.com/FaustoLira/analyzing_cia_factbook_data_using_sql)
+- [Analyzing CIA Factbook data using SQL](https://github.com/FaustoLira/analyzing_cia_factbook_data_using_sql) **Objective:** Analyze CIA World Factbook data, addressing questions on population size, land-to-water ratios, and countries with higher death than birth rates.
+**Technical Components:** SQL in Jupyter Notebook with ipython-sql, using SELECT, WHERE, JOIN, ORDER BY, and aggregation functions.
+**Impact:** Provided research institutes with enhanced understanding of global population dynamics and geographic data, supporting informed decision-making for strategic planning and sustainability public policies.
+**Visuals:** Tables.

 - [Business Insights for a Digital Music Store](https://github.com/FaustoLira/Business-Insights-for-a-Digital-Music-Store)

 ### Machine Learning in R